qingshan2000/Depth-Estimation-for-Screw/README.md

 Repository Contents

-Interference Dataset.zip is a dataset for robustness experiments
+Interference Dataset.zip is a dataset for robustness experiments.
+The supplementary experiment folder contains relevant experiment reports and verification materials.